mhamzahashim/zbloggingx/content/posts/best-freelance-websites-for-beginners.md

 Your proposal should be very effective so that it should attract the buyers to read.\
 Make sure to make no mistake in the beginning because if you did a mistake the algorithm of that website will rank down your profile or gigs.

 Never ask a client to give you a 5-star review.
 This is a common mistake that every beginner makes while doing freelancing even I did this in the beginning.
-Try to deliver the order before the due date. **Because time is money.**
+Try to deliver the order before the due date. **Because time is money.**{{% /faq %}}

-### What are the best freelance websites for beginners?

-As I told you above that Fiverr and Upwork both are good platofrms but for beginners, I would recommend start your career from Fiverr.
-Because there you can get free 10 buying request and if we consider upwork we have to buy connects in order to send requests or proposal.
+{{% faq question="What are the best freelance websites for beginners?" %}}As I told you above that Fiverr and Upwork both are good platforms but for beginners, I would recommend starting your career from Fiverr.
+Because there you can get free 10 buying requests and if we consider Upwork we have to buy connects in order to send requests or proposal.{{% /faq %}}

-### Which is the best freelancing platform for web design?

-People Per Hour and Guru both are the best freelancing platform for beginners and they are especially for web designers.
-You can find a lot of projects related to web design on these two websites.
+{{% faq question="Which is the best freelancing platform for web design?" %}}People Per Hour and Guru both are the best freelancing platform for beginners and they are especially for web designers.
+You can find a lot of projects related to web design on these two websites.{{% /faq %}}

-### Which skill should I learn for Freelancing?

-It depends on you, if you have a creative mind and love creativity then you can learn graphics designing and join 99designs freelancing job site.
-If you want to into the digital marketing field, then you can learn SEO and try on Upwork.
+{{% faq question="Which skill should I learn for Freelancing?" %}}It depends on you, if you have a creative mind and love creativity then you can learn graphics designing and join 99designs freelancing job site.
+If you want to into the digital marketing field, then you can learn SEO and try on Upwork.{{% /faq %}}

 **Conclusion**: